rust-lang/surveys/surveys/2022-annual-survey/questions.md

 >
 > This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

+### Do you agree with the following statements on Rust stability?

+Type: matrix (optional)

+Statements:

+- I can upgrade the *stable* compiler version without fear of my code failing to compile
+- I can upgrade the *nightly* compiler version without fear of my code failing to compile
+- I can upgrade the *stable* compiler version without fear of my code taking longer to compile
+- I can upgrade the *nightly* compiler version without fear of my code taking longer to compile
+- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code
+- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code

+Rating:

+- Agree
+- Neither agree nor disagree
+- Disagree

+> **justification**
+>
+> When want to get an impression of how stable the compiler *feels*.
+Impressions are more important than hard numbers as
+> not all users define stability in the same way the compiler does.
+For example, experiencing compiler performance regressions
+> in a new version of the compiler isn't breaking official stability guarantees but it can feel just as painful as an
+> actual breaking change.

 ### Do you agree with the following statements on Rust employment?

 Type: matrix (optional)